drewwilimitis/JMIR_CV_Tutorial/README.md

-# Cross-Validation: Applied Tutorial for Predictive Modeling in Healthcare
+# Cross-Validation Tutorial: Predictive Modeling in Healthcare
 ___

 We are releasing this open-source code repository alongside a manuscript we hope to publish soon.
 Our work outlines the funadmental approach of cross-validation for model evaluation and model selection with a focus on applied predictive modeling in healthcare.
 We offer an applied demonstration of cross-validation best practices with exemplar problems in classification (in-hospital morality prediction) and regression (length-of-stay prediction) using the widely available MIMIC-III dataset. <br>